3D Printing Services

 - Wax is very brittle, so very small unsupported features can cause problems in post processing and/or shipping.

-Additional Printing Technology Resources:
+Additional Printing Technology Resources

 Below are the external capabilities we have access to in our partner network to get you the parts you need.